pergatore/tt/README.md

 ## 🙏 Acknowledgments

 - [Charmbracelet](https://charm.sh/) for the amazing TUI toolkit
-- [Conventional Commits](https://conventionalcommits.org/) for inspiration on task categorization
 - The Go community for excellent tooling and libraries

 ## 🐛 Issues & Support